 Jean-Pierre Keller, Senior Analyst

 Mr Jean-Pierre Keller is a Senior Analyst and Deputy of the Terrorism-Joint Analysis Group (T-JAG) at the Geneva Centre for Security Policy (GCSP).
 His research focuses on local terrorist networks, terrorist financing and inter-related terrorism threats.
-In his role Jean-Pierre developed projects, teaches and lectures in intelligence/counter-terrorism analysis and management.
+In his role, Jean-Pierre developed projects, teaches and lectures in intelligence/counter-terrorism analysis and management.

 Prior to joining the GCSP, Jean-Pierre gained more than 25 years of experience in the financial sector.
-He had the opportunity to work as a Foreign Exchange trader, Portfolio Manager and later as an Investment Advisor for individuals and entrepreneurs based in the Sub-Saharan Africa countries, where he traveled on a regular basis.
+He had the opportunity to work as a Foreign Exchange trader, Portfolio Manager and later as an Investment Advisor for individuals and entrepreneurs based in the Sub-Saharan Africa countries, where he travelled on a regular basis.

 Faisal Paktian, Open-Source Intelligence (OSINT)